CDA Partner Scholarships

 The Keaton Walker Scholarship and the Poulson Family Endowed Scholarship benefit a student that is blind, low vision or has a physical disability.
 Preference will be given to those students that are blind or low vision.

-For the Academic Year 2019-20, the Ann Margaret Christensen Scholarship is being offered for students with cerebral palsy or another neurological disorder.
+For the Academic Year 2019-20, the Ann Margaret Christenson Scholarship is being offered for students with cerebral palsy or another neurological disorder.
 Preference will be given to those students with cerebral palsy.

 Scholarship amounts will vary between $1000 and $5000 depending on funding available.

 To apply for any of the above scholarships, download the application here.
-Deadline for application for the above scholarships is March 1, 2019.
+Deadline for application for the above scholarships is March 1, 2019 (deadline extended to March 15, 2019).

 Craig H. Neilsen Scholarship